microsoft/pxt-microbit/PSIM_SPEC.md

 The PSIM toolbar allows you to

 - back out of PSIM, as in the serialeditor
-- create a new micro:bit sprite and associated simulator, running a new (named) instance of the user's program; per the PXT framework, each new microbit simulator is hosted in a new iframe in the side panel
+- create a new micro:bit sprite and associapted simulator, running a new (named) instance of the user's program; per the PXT framework, each new microbit simulator is hosted in a new iframe in the side panel

 Actions on the canvas: